richardstanley/OpenManus/Cloud_Scaling_Proposals.md

 import * as ecs from 'aws-cdk-lib/aws-ecs';
 import * as ec2 from 'aws-cdk-lib/aws-ec2';
 import * as s3 from 'aws-cdk-lib/aws-s3';
-import * as docdb from 'aws-cdk-lib/aws-docdb';
+import * as dynamodb from 'aws-cdk-lib/aws-dynamodb';
 import * as elasticache from 'aws-cdk-lib/aws-elasticache';

 export class OpenManusStack extends cdk.Stack {